SmartAudioTools/serializejson/README.rst

 Copyright 2020 Baptiste de La Gorce

-For noncommercial use or limited free-trial period commercial use, this project is licensed under the `Prosperity Public License 3.0.0`_.
+For noncommercial use or limited free-trial period commercial use, this project is licensed under the `Prosperity Public License 3.0.0 <https://github.com/SmartAudioTools/serializejson/blob/master/LICENSE-PROSPERITY.rst>`_.

-For non limited commercial use this project is licensed under the `Patron License 1.0.0`_.
+For non limited commercial use, this project is licensed under the `Patron License 1.0.0 <https://github.com/SmartAudioTools/serializejson/blob/master/LICENSE-PATRON.rst>`_.
 To acquire a license please `contact me <mailto:contact@smartaudiotools.com>`_, or just `sponsor me on GitHub <https://github.com/sponsors/SmartAudioTools>`_ under the appropriate tier !
-This funding model helps me make my work sustainable and compensates me for the work it took to write this crate!
+This funding model helps me making my work sustainable and compensates me for the work it took to write this crate!

-Third-party contributions are licensed under `Apache License, Version 2.0`_ and belong to their respective authors.
+Third-party contributions are licensed under `Apache License, Version 2.0 <http://www.apache.org/licenses/LICENSE-2.0>`_ and belong to their respective authors.

-.. include:: ../LICENSE-PATRON.rst
-.. include:: ../LICENSE-PROSPERITY.rst
-.. include:: ../LICENSE-APACHE.rst